-Robie has helped elevate the profile of the Virginia Tech wrestling program since arriving in Blacksburg in 2006-07 as associate head coach.
-Since that first season, the Hokies have gone on to win three ACC Dual Meet Championships, two ACC Tournament Championships and finish in the top 10 at the NCAA Championships four times.
-He’s also helped recruit and coach 15 ACC Champions and 13 All-Americans.
+Serving as the top assistant under former head coach Kevin Dresser, Robie helped elevate the profile of the Virginia Tech wrestling program since arriving in Blacksburg in 2006-07 as associate head coach.
+Since that first season, the Hokies have gone on to win three ACC Dual Meet Championships, three ACC tournament championships and finished in the top 10 at the NCAA Championships five times.
+He’s also helped recruit and coach 17 ACC champions and 14 All-Americans.

 Robie came to Blacksburg after serving as the head coach at Binghamton University in New York.
 A two-time collegiate All-American and 1997 NCAA runner-up, Robie took over a program that had been discontinued after the 2003-04 school year because of budget constraints.
 Before taking over at Binghamton, he was an assistant coach for four seasons at the University of Michigan.

-A world-class wrestler in his own right, Robie racked up a 126-23 record on the collegiate mat, and was a two-time All-American.
-A two-time captain for former Olympic gold medalist Bruce Baumgartner at Edinboro University, Robie was a three-time Eastern Wrestling League Champion and a three-time Pennsylvania State Athletic Conference (PSAC) champion.
+A world-class wrestler in his own right, Robie racked up a 126-23 record on the collegiate mat and was a two-time All-American.
+A two-time captain for former Olympic gold medalist Bruce Baumgartner at Edinboro University, Robie was a three-time Eastern Wrestling League champion and a three-time Pennsylvania State Athletic Conference (PSAC) champion.
 As a senior, Robie led the Fighting Scots to a sixth-place national finish – the highest in school history and was the national runner-up.
-He ranks fourth on the school’s all-time wins list and went on to earn a bronze medal at the 1998 U.S. Open Freestyle Championships.
 In 2008, he was inducted into the Edinboro Sports Hall of Fame.